The 2026 Innovation Fellowship

 Eligibility

-Be 18 years of age or older by the start of the program
+Be 18 years or older by the start of the program

 Authorized to work in the United States

-• Effective time management, communication, and interpersonal skills
+• Strong interpersonal, time management, and communication skills

 Frequently Asked Questions